Killing of Eric Garner: Family

 In an interview with CNN, Garner's daughter Erica felt that it was pride and not racism that led to the officer choking her father.
 Erica held a vigil and "die-in" on December 11, 2014, on Staten Island in memory of her father, near where he died.
 On her Twitter account, she vowed to continue to lead protests in Staten Island twice a week, lying down in the spot where her father collapsed and died.
 Erica Garner died on December 30, 2017, after suffering a heart attack at the age of 27.

 One of Garner's daughters, Emerald Snipes, created a fund for his kids for Christmas, as Garner used to play Santa Claus.
 Garner's daughters Erica and Emerald, his widow Esaw, and his stepfather Ben Carr all went to the Justice for All March in Washington, D.C.

 After the grand jury decision, when asked whether she accepted Pantaleo's condolences, Garner's widow angrily answered, "Hell, no!
 The time for remorse would have been when my husband was yelling to breathe."
 She added, "No, I don't accept his apology.
-No, I could care less [sic] about his condolences ...
+No, I could care less about his condolences ...
 He's still working.
 He's still getting a paycheck.
 He's still feeding his kids, when my husband is six feet under and I'm looking for a way to feed my kids now."

 Garner's mother, Gwen Carr, expressed surprise and disappointment at the grand jury decision.